toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 Once all room types/rate plans have been identified, the ones requiring a deposit could be updated with the same PATCH call as above.

-It is important to know that only HotelCollect or Expedia Traveler Preference (both HotelCollect and ExpediaCollect) rate plans can be updated to use deposit.
+It is important to know that only HotelCollect or Expedia Traveler Preference (HotelCollect/ExpediaCollect) rate plans can be updated to require a deposit.